DIY fun with LED RGB Lighting.

 - Aluminum tape is optional but highly recommended as you shall see later on in this article.

 Probably the first thing you want to do is drill the holes in the side of aluminum big enough to fit your machine bolts in there.
 If your screws fit in perfectly then great you don't need to use the drill on another.
 Once you've made it to where your screws fit and your aluminum bar can be easily mounted on the side of your wall.
 This is where the fun of assembly comes into play.

 The very first thing we're going to do is undo the spool of LED lighting and remove the wax coating that protects the piss poor adhesive backing on these lights.
 When we cut these LED strips we're going to want to cut them right on the copper LED contacts as three of them complete a circuit.
 Because these are not the waterproof version of the LED strips we're going to also add a little piece of tape to cover all of the copper pins to prevent any level of ground fault from occurring.

 Now if you want you could sand the aluminum a little bit to give it the kind of grip that most glues would come to expect.
-But it’s important to leave the ends free for soldering.
-Later on we will wrap the ends the aluminum to further protect the areas where wiring is exposed.
+But it's important to leave the ends free for soldering.
+Later on, we will wrap the ends aluminum to further protect the areas where wiring is exposed.

 Now we simply bust out some extra wire and solder this bad boy together.
-I put two strips of LED’s one one side of my aluminum extrusion and then three on the other.
-The three will be beaming up at the ceiling of my living room so I figure we should give it a little more LED’s for it to bounce.
-And the two LED’s will shine on the walls and hit the floor.
-There’s a set of wires that cross down to the bottom LED’s which is totally okay and will be hidden by the board plate which will come later in the article.
+I put two strips of LED's one side of my aluminum extrusion and then three on the other.
+The three will be beaming up at the ceiling of my living room so I figure we should give it a little more LEDs for it to bounce.
+And the two LED's will shine on the walls and hit the floor.
+There's a set of wires that cross down to the bottom LED's which is okay and will be hidden by the board plate which will come later in the article.